stringsync/musicxml/README.md

 ### Lossy Parsing

 When parsing a MusicXML document, `musicxml` will ignore comments and treat CDATA as regular text data.
-When serializing back to xml, comments are completely ommitted and CDATA is rendered as text nodes, since the library knows how to escape characters.
+When serializing back to xml, comments are completely ommitted and CDATA is rendered as text nodes, since `xml-js` will escape special characters.

+In order to guarantee that parsed and serialized documents are valid, this library will replace invalid element or text nodes with a default value.
+See [src/lib/operations/zero.ts](src/lib/operations/zero.ts) for how the default values are determined.

 ## 🔨 Usage